niravb1992/Wyther/README.md

 Wyther
 ================
-Python module to get the weather of a place using Yahoo Weather API
+Python module to get the temperature of a place using Yahoo Weather API

 Prerequisites
 =================